⚠️ Section 21 Has Been Abolished — Effective 1 May 2025

 We offer transparent staged fixed-fee pricing that works well for agents with repeat instruction volumes.
 We are happy to discuss pricing arrangements for ongoing relationships.

-How quickly can you turn around a Section 8 or Section 21 notice?
+How quickly can you turn around a Section 8 notice?

 We can typically prepare and advise on notices within 24–48 hours of receiving instructions and the relevant tenancy documents.
 Speed matters — every day of delay costs your landlord clients money.

-Section 21 no-fault eviction is abolished from 1 May 2026.
-All possession claims will need to rely on Section 8 grounds.
-We advise agents and their clients on the transition and the new mandatory and discretionary grounds available.
+Yes.
+Section 21 no-fault eviction was abolished on 1 May 2025 under the Renters' Rights Act.
+All possession claims must now rely on Section 8 grounds.
+We advise agents and their clients on the mandatory and discretionary grounds available.

 Our Team